-Most of the demographic actuarial assumptions and the salary scale are based on the results of an actuarial experience study for the period July 1, 2015 to June 30, 2020.
-NYSTRS runs one-year and five-year experience studies annually in order to gauge the appropriateness of the assumptions and has updated the investment rate of return, inflation, projected COLA, and mortality improvement actuarial assumptions as of June 30, 2020 and updated the mortality improvement assumptions as of June 30, 2021.
+The actuarial assumptions were based on the results of an actuarial experience study for the period July 1, 2015 to June 30, 2020.
+Active member mortality rates are based on plan member experience.
+NYSTRS runs one-year and five-year experience studies annually in order to gauge the appropriateness of the assumptions and has updated the mortality improvement assumption as of June 30, 2022.